hhw1101/MathsHub/README.md

 - Footer
   - The footer contains a company logo and slogan
   - There are links to Social media accouts and a contact form to ask further questions.

 ### Future Features
 - A tutor friendly version of the website in addition to the student version.
 - A built in sign up form where you can the form changes depending on who needs the form.
 - A carousel for the landing image, this is due to lack of photos to use.
-- Having more team members and having a carousel of the profiles
+- Having more team members and having a carousel of the profiles.
+- Creating a custom 404 Error Page.

 ## **Technologies Used**
 - [HTML5](https://developer.mozilla.org/en-US/docs/Glossary/HTML5)